DhananjayPurohit/paygress/README.md

 ### **1. Setup Environment**

-Create a `paygress.env` file with your configuration:
+Create a `.env` file from the template:

 ```bash
 # Service Configuration